Layr-Labs/eigenlayer-docs/docs/eigenda-guides/eigenda-rollup-user-guides/system-performance-and-customization.md

 When a rollup sends a blob to the system, it specifies a Quorum Threshold and an Adversary Threshold.
 Together, these parameters determine how the data is encoded and in particular how much of the Encoded System Throughput the blob will consume.

-* Adversary Threshold is the minimum percentage of stake that must attest in order to consider the blob dispersal successful.
-Clients use this to customize liveness requirements.
-The higher this number, the more operators may need to be up for attesting the blob
+* Quorum Threshold is the minimum percentage of stake that must attest in order to consider the blob dispersal successful.
+As such, clients can use this setting to customize liveness requirements (a low Quorum  Threshold means that a smaller set of operators can support a dispersal request, whereas a high Quorum Threshold quires more operators to be available to provide liveness).&#x20;
-* Quorum Threshold is the percentage of the stake within a given quorum that must sign in order for the blob to be accepted.
+* Adversary Threshold is the maximum percentage of the stake which can be held by nodes acting in  an adversarial manner before the availability of a blob is affected. &#x20;
 * Based on chosen values for Adversary Threshold and Quorum Threshold, the Coding ratio is derived as follows:
-  * Coding Ratio = 100 / (quorum threshold - adversary threshold)
+  * Coding Ratio = 100 / (Quorum Threshold - Adversary Threshold)

 For testing purposes you can start with an Adversary Threshold of 33% and Quorum Threshold of 80%.